changah-song/fluent-fable/frontend/README.md

 ## Done

+- click again to highlight long sentence ✅
-- text doesn't wrap properly in sentence mode
+- text doesn't wrap properly in sentence mode✅
-- can highlight many words at a time... 🟨
+- can highlight many words at a time... ✅
     - separate from touchopacity thing... or automatically translate entire sentence

 - also, rename the global variable cus it's getting used a lot ✅